strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md

 ## Queries

+Queries in GraphQL are used to fetch data without modifying it.

 We assume that the [Shadow CRUD](/developer-docs/latest/plugins/graphql.md#shadow-crud) feature is enabled.
 For each model, the GraphQL plugin auto-generates queries and mutations that mimics basic CRUD operations (findMany, findOne, create, update, delete).

 ### Fetch a single entry